 Chrome is one of the most popular browsers for many reasons.
 The clean user interface, uncompromising speed, and seamless synchronization in Google all contribute to a user experience that’s hard to beat.

 Chrome extensions can be easily added to the browser to perform certain capabilities that range from games to automatic shopping discounts.
-However, we’re more interested in the extensions that specifically help developers do their jobs more efficiently and effectively, which is why we’ve compiled a list of the best Chrome extensions every developer should use.
+However, we’re more interested in Chrome extensions for web developers that specifically help them do their jobs more efficiently and effectively, which is why we’ve compiled a list of the best ones every developer should use.

 Check My Links